daniel-gao/tennisScoring/README.md

 # tennisScoring
-It is structured as Intellij IDEA project, precompile by IDEA.
+It is structured as Intellij IDEA project, precompiled by IDEA.
 It is also built by gradle.

 How to run it: